Prabhabati Dasgupta: Bengal Jute Workers' Union

 The Bengal Jute Workers' Union (BJWU) was formed in late 1928 out of a merger between the Bengal Jute Workers' Association, which had come up in present-day North 24 Parganas, and the Chengail and Bauria Jute Workers' Union, which had a foothold in Howrah and Budge Budge.
-Apart from the Kankinarah Labour Union (KLU)—noted for its moderate stances and fervent opposition to Communism—it was the only significant trade union in the jute mill sector in Bengal.
+BJWU quickly became among the two significant trade unions in the jute mill sector in Bengal alongside the Kankinarah Labour Union (KLU), noted for its moderate stances and fervent opposition to Communism.

 In May 1929, Dasgupta—by then, a leading figure in the activist circles in Calcutta—was elected as the president of BJWU; the election was necessitated by the colonial government choosing to arrest Kalidas Bhattacharya, the founder-president of the Union, for alleged involvement in a communist conspiracy to overthrow the government.
-In the same election, Kali Kumar Sen was elected the chairman; a leading Communist and member of WPP, he eschewed a more radical brand of politics than Dasgupta leading to factional rivalry.
+In the same election, Kali Kumar Sen was elected the chairman; a leading Communist and member of WPP, Sen eschewed a more radical brand of politics than Dasgupta leading to factional rivalry within the Union.